iomesh/docs/docs/cluster-operations/replace-failed-disk.md

 3. Run the following command multiple times to verify that there are no ongoing migration or recovery tasks in the cluster.

     Ensure that the output value is 0.
-If there is a field that is not 0, you need to wait for it to become 0.
+If any field has a non-zero value, you should wait for it to reach 0.

     ```shell
     /opt/iomesh/iomeshctl summary cluster | egrep "recovers|migrates"